Early VOX T60 amplifiers - black panel

 Photograph flipped to show the pot code in the mirror: "JJ" = October 1962.

-Probably from mid 1963.
+Probably from early / mid 1963.
 Chassis number 01006.
-The Woden transformers have the date code "LT" = October 1962.
+The Woden transformers have the date code "LT" = November 1962.
 The amp does not have the modifications of 10th October 1963 noted on the second schematic.

 Serial number unknown - currently in France